OSOceanAcoustics/echoshader/README.md

 # echoshader

-Core ocean sonar data visualization functionalities based on the HoloViz suite of tools.
+Core ocean sonar data visualization functionalities based on the [HoloViz](https://holoviz.org/) suite of Python tools.

 ## What are ocean sonar systems?